harshalshahg/CSharpMVCSneakPeak/README.md

 </connectionStrings>
 ```
  - Clean and build the application.
- - Migrations are already executed on this project, hence you will see `*.cs` file at "\BrandApp.Services\Migrations" location. ([here] (https://meelivyas.blogspot.com/p/part1.html) are the steps to create migrations from scratch)
+ - Migrations are already executed on this project, hence you will see `*.cs` files at "\BrandApp.Services\Migrations" location. ([here] (https://meelivyas.blogspot.com/p/part1.html) are the steps to create migrations from scratch)
  - Run `Update-Database –Verbose` command from 'Package Manager Console' to create the database and tables.